richo/snowplow-wiki/setup-guide/Deploying-the-EMR-ETL-Runner.md

 ### Installation

-**TODO: these instructions will change!
-These are for developing.**

-First checkout the repository (TODO: remove the third line when we merge this branch to master):

-    $ git clone git://github.com/snowplow/snowplow.git
-    $ cd snowplow
-    $ git checkout etl-scripts

-Now install the SnowPlow::ETL gem on your system:

-    $ cd hive/snowplow-etl
-    $ gem build snowplow-etl.gemspec
+EmrEtlRunner is [published on RubyGems.org] [rubygems-emretlrunner], so installing is easy:

-    $ sudo gem install snowplow-etl-0.0.1.gem
+    $ gem install snowplow-emr-etl-runner

+Check it worked okay:

-    $ bundle install
+    $ snowplow-emr-etl-runner --version
+    snowplow-emr-etl-runner 0.0.2

 If you have any problems installing, it may be because of a missing dependency on the Nokogiri library.
 See the [Installing Nokogiri] [nokogiri-install] guide for help installing Nokogiri in your system.

-Now test that the gem was installed successfully:

-    $ bundle exec snowplow-etl --version
-    snowplow-etl 0.0.1

-Note that the `bundle exec` command will only work when you are inside the `snowplow-etl` folder.

 ### Configuration

-SnowPlow::Etl requires a YAML format configuration file to run.
-There is a configuration file template available in the repository at `hive/snowplow-etl/config/config.yml`.
-The contents should be as
+EmrEtlRunner requires a YAML format configuration file to run.
+There is a configuration file template available in the SnowPlow GitHub repository at
-follows:
+[`/3-etl/emr-etl-runner/config/config.yml`] [config-yml].
+The template looks like this:

     :aws:
-      :access_key_id: ADD HERE
+      :access_key_id: 'ADD HERE'
-      :secret_access_key: ADD HERE
+      :secret_access_key: 'ADD HERE'
+    :s3:
       :buckets:
-      :query: ADD HERE
-      :serde: ADD HERE
+        # Update assets if you want to host the serde and HiveQL yourself
+        :assets: 's3://pbz-snowplow-emr-assets'
-      :in: ADD HERE
+        :in: 'ADD HERE'
+        :processing: 'ADD HERE'
-      :out: ADD HERE
+        :out: 'ADD HERE'
-      :archive: ADD HERE
+        :archive: 'ADD HERE'
+    :emr:
+      # Can bump the below as EMR upgrades Hadoop
+      :hadoop_version: '1.0.3'
+      :placement: 'ADD HERE'
+      :ec2_key_name: 'ADD HERE'
+      # Adjust your Hive cluster below
+      :jobflow:
+        :instance_count: 2
+        :master_instance_type: 'm1.small'
+        :slave_instance_type: 'm1.small'
+    # Can bump the below as new versions are released
+    :snowplow:
+      :serde_version: '0.4.9'
+      :hiveql_version: '0.4.10'

+To take each section in turn:

+#### aws

-The `aws` variables should be self-explanatory.
+The `aws` variables should be self-explanatory - fill in your AWS access key and secret.

+#### s3

 The `buckets` variables are as follows:

-* `query` is the bucket to install the ETL job's HiveQL scripts
-* `serde` is the bucket to install the ETL job's Hive deserializer
+* `assets` is where the ETL job's static assets (HiveQL script plus Hive deserializer) are stored.
+You can use our own public bucket containing these assets, or replace this with your own private bucket
-* `in` is the bucket containing the CloudFront access logs to process
+* `in` is the bucket containing the raw SnowPlow event logs to process
 * `out` is the bucket to store the SnowPlow-format event files in
 * `archive` is the bucket to move the processed CloudFront logs to